Serre Chevalier Ski Resort France

 Two to three public bus trips a day link Grenoble to the Serre Chevalier Vallee & Briançon.
 Local buses easily link Briancon to the other Serre Chevalier base areas.

-For detailed information see the Travel to Serre Chevalier page.
+For detailed information on how to get there, see the Travel to Serre Chevalier page.

 Serre Chevalier Accommodation